Course

 The following global ideas guide the design and delivery of this course:

-10. Groups are dynamic; they grow and change over time.
-Groups tend to evolve through a number of phases (planning, beginning, work, ending).
-Each phase involves common as well as unique tasks and worker skills and the phases are developmental, with success at one phase dependent in part on success at previous phases.
-A knowledge of phase theory allows practitioners to both anticipate and to facilitate change and development.
+• Groups evolve through developmental phases (planning, beginning, working, ending) that involve common as well as unique tasks and worker skills, and success at one phase is dependent in part on success at previous phases.

 This course will conform to Douglas College policy regarding the number and weighting of evaluations.